 Gardeners are gamblers by nature, taking chances based on educated guesses and hoped-for results.
-Conventional wisdom holds that few plants will survive growing in containers year-round in the Midwest.
+Conventional wisdom holds that few plants will survive growing in containers year-round, especially in the the Midwest.
 Most years the lowest recorded temperature in my area is below zero.
 But with a little extra care, the benefits of growing trees and shrubs in containers year-round can easily outweigh the risks.
 The practice allows for having a focal point or even providing shade in spots where there may not be soil in which to plant, such as on a patio, terrace, or driveway.
 You can also use containers to frame or screen.
 I have had success with the following specimens in containers for several years.

 ‘Silveray’ Korean pine

-Pinus koraiensis ‘Silveray’ Zones 3–8
+Pinus koraiensis ‘Silveray’, Zones 3–8

 I have described my home landscape to some as a plant collection in search of a design, which leads to all kinds of challenges.
 Like many gardeners, I often obtain plants without any idea of where I will ultimately plant them.
 One of my had-to-have plants was Korean pine, which I admired for the beautiful effect of its long, silver-blue needles.
-The mature size, 30 feet high and 10 feet wide, seemed like a reasonable fit for our two-acre garden, and I acquired it via mail order in a 2.59-quart pot and decided to plant it “temporarily” in a 14-inch terra cotta pot and “definitely” put it in the ground that fall.
-I knew the risk of death by leaving plants above ground during the cold months and the likelihood that freeze-and-thaw cycles common in our area would wreak havoc on a porous material such as terra cotta.
+The mature size, 30 feet high and 10 feet wide, seemed like a reasonable fit for our 2-acre garden, and I acquired it via mail order in a 2.59-quart pot and decided to plant it “temporarily” in a 14-inch terra-cotta pot and “definitely” put it in the ground that fall.
+I knew the risk of death by leaving plants aboveground during the cold months and the likelihood that freeze-and-thaw cycles common in our area would wreak havoc on a porous material such as terra-cotta.
 Needless to say, as the end of the gardening calendar drew near, I decided to take a chance by leaving the pine in the pot and pulling it onto the covered but open porch, with the recognition that excess water could destroy the container.
 Six years later, this little beauty continues to impress, putting on just a bit more growth each season.
 Site your container in full sun.

 ‘Nash Pendula’ weeping American larch